 At Netcore, we enable you to do all that and more.
 Our AI engine – Raman – also takes into account additional data points, such as clickstream data and customer eyeball data.
 This means that along with gaining visibility on what customers click and explore, Raman can factor in what customers ‘see-and-don’t click’ or ‘don’t-see-and-don’t click.’

 The more the customer-level data-points being leveraged, the higher the degree of personalization.

-All these diverse data-points become the foundation for generating the most relevant and contextual product recommendations – deployed through personalized widgets – across different pages of your website.
-And as highlighted previously, this level of personalization improves product discovery and the probability of customers clicking on products that are most relevant to them.
+All these diverse data points become the foundation for generating the most relevant and contextual ecommerce product recommendations – deployed through personalized widgets – across different pages of your website.
+This level of personalization improves product discovery and the probability of customers clicking on products that are most relevant to them.

 Let’s take a look at some solid personalization use cases that fashion e-commerce platforms can leverage: